Skip to content

 My meal

 When I arrived in Toronto, we had to register and scan our passports, and then pass through customs.
-For me, it took more than two hours, and I was so stressed about explaining everything in English and possibly being rejected, in case I had done something wrong with my tourist visa in France.
+For me, it took more than two hours, and I was so stressed about explaining everything in English and possibly being rejected, in case I had done something wrong.
 I was surprised once again by the fact that some information at the airport was translated into French, but then again, Quebec isn’t too far from here.
 After spending another hour waiting, a guy asked me some questions about my journey—what I was going to do here, how long I was going to stay, and things like that.
 At that point, I was really worried about my luggage.

 The funny thing was that he tried to speak French with me, and actually, he did very well.
 After I took my luggage, which had been placed to the side, I looked for the train because the airport is more than an hour away from the center of Toronto.

 After taking the train, I was supposed to take the subway at Union Station, a very busy station in Toronto.
 I got lost inside, but eventually, I arrived at Bloor-Yonge Station, which is close to my apartment.
-I was surprised by the size of the building, and even though I arrived almost at night, I didn’t feel insecure with my luggage.
+I was surprised by the size of the building, and even though I arrived almost at night, I didn’t feel insecure.
 Finally, I had arrived in this huge city—first adventure, success!

 Subscribe to our newsletter!